djemos/skypeforlinux/README.md

 # skypeforlinux
-SLKBUILD script to download and build the latest skypeforlinux
+SLKBUILD script for Slackel, Salix to download and build the latest skypeforlinux Build the package: run in a terminal fakeroot slkbuild -X